JennMartinez/Basic_Website/README.md

 # Basic_Website

 A work in progress.
-I am building a website that is dedicated to current or past cancer patients/survivorship.
+I am building a website that is dedicated to current or in remission cancer patients/survivorship.

 The website is addressed as an acronym: CR2C "Cancer Resources to Communities."